wgmi-community/docs/docs/adding-to-wgmi.md

 When a Member owns Shares, they have an economic share of the funds in the DAO's Bank and voting rights in the DAO's Proposals.

-When a Member owns only Loot, they only have an economic share of the funds in the DAO's Bank but not voting rights in the DAO's Proposals.
+When a Member owns only Loot, they only have an economic share of the funds in the DAO's Bank but no voting rights in the DAO's Proposals.
 This enables the DAO to raise a $ treasury without diluting voting power to external supporters or financiers.

 Non-members can join the DAO by requesting Shares / Loot via a Membership Proposal.
 Members can leave the DAO through a RageQuit proposal, thereby withdrawing their pro-rated ownership of the Bank's funds.